YuhanGuo-22/idfloodPy/README.md

     two adjacent peaks interval is very close, this two peaks will be merged.
     When `peaks_diff_threshold` > 2.5 and `peak_interval_threshold` < 14, two adjacent peaks will be merged.

-A simple flood classification code used to recognize the snowmelt-induced flood, rain-on-snow flood and rainfall-induced flood is also included

-See flood_classificaiton.py and Canada_02XA003_for_classification.csv attached.

 ```python
 from idfloodPy.idFlood import flood_separate